RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 venv\Scripts\activate
 ```
 - you'll see `(venv)` show up to the left of your prompt, which says the Virtual Environment is started.
-	- any time you need to reopen this repository to run python commands, you need to start the Virtual Environment again.
+	- any time you need to reopen a command prompt to run python commands, you need to start the Virtual Environment again.
 - Next, you'll need to install the python dependencies for this project.
 So, type the following command:
 ```
 pip install -r requirements.txt